-In this post we learn how to use resistors while designing an electronic circuit.
+In this post we learn how to use resistors while designing an electronic circuits using LEDs, zener diodes, or transistors.
 This article can be very useful for the new hobbyists who normally get confused with the resistor values to be used for a specific component and for the desired application.

 What is a Resistor